-For information about configuring and deploying virtual machines programmatically, see the vSphere Web Services SDK Programming Guide and the VMware vSphere API Reference in the vSphere SDK Documentation Center at https://www.vmware.com/support/developer/vc-sdk/.
+For information about configuring and deploying virtual machines programmatically, see the vSphere Web Services SDK Programming Guide and the VMware vSphere API Reference.

-You have a vCenter extension that manages virtual machines or vApps.
+You have a vCenter Server extension that manages virtual machines or vApps.

-NOTE The EAM Sample Solution uses ESX Agent Manager to deploy ESX agent virtual machines.
+Note The EAM Sample Solution uses ESX Agent Manager to deploy ESX agent virtual machines.
 ESX Agent Manager sets the ManagedByInfo properties on these virtual machines to mark them as belonging to ESX Agent Manager.
 The EAM Sample Solution does not set the ManagedByInfo properties itself.
 The code extracts in this procedure are not taken from the source files of the EAM Sample Solution.